 SIS Inspection Report

 Though this report is clearly important, it was the views of our parents and students that matter most to me professionally.
-In the space of little under a year, our NPS score had improved markedly, at their highest in the school’s history.
+In the space of little under a year, our NPS score had improved markedly and to their highest point in the school’s history.

-Professionally, I continued to pursue my interest in Organisational Management and Coaching and Mentoring, eventually qualifying as a Level 5 Coach in December 2019.
+Professionally, I continued to pursue my interest in People and Organisational Management and Coaching and Mentoring, eventually qualifying as a Level 5 Coach in December 2019.
+As Headteacher, these skills would prove invaluable.

 With a very positive Inspection Report coinciding with our eldest moving to Secondary school, we accepted a new edventure overseas.
 In April 2019, we made our way overseas to the Middle East.
-It was steep and exciting personal and professional journey however regrettably, our overseas experience did not work for us as a family and we looked to returned to Southampton for the start of the school year.
-I immediately returned to the classroom as a full-time teacher.
+It was steep and exciting personal and professional journey however regrettably, our overseas experience did not work for us as a family and we returned to Southampton for the start of the academic year.
+I immediately returned to the classroom as a full-time teacher and leadership coach.

 Two years full-time teaching was supplemented with international Headteacher Coaching and a significant investment in the design and development of RememberMore, “a digital flash card system that boosts learning and reduces teacher workload.”
-We launched RememberMore in April 2021 and currently support more than 300 classrooms daily.
+We launched RememberMore in April 2021 and currently support more than 700 classrooms daily.
+As of 2024, 600 classrooms.

 been having a good look round your blog, you have some great ideas.
 I am currently a head of IT, i will be moving in summer to an inner city academy as an ICT co-coordinator / aspiring AST.
 I am very interested in some of the ideas you have.